Boon-Jun/CS3245-HW4/README.txt

 == References ==

-Forums on IVLE - Compare Search Results
+CS3245 lecture notes for the indexing and search algorithm Stack Overflow for our idea on Lesk Algorithm
-CS3245 lecture notes for the indexing and search algorithm Stack Overflow for Lesk Algorithm
+NLTK Library documentations on how to access Princeton's Wordnet